Wattle Downs

-Wattle Downs is a suburb of Auckland, New Zealand.
+Wattle Downs is a peninsula suburb of Auckland, New Zealand, situated on the Pahurehure Inlet of the Manukau Harbour.
+The suburb is governed by Auckland Council, and is characterized by its coastal reserves and the Wattle Downs Golf Course.

-The suburb is located in the Wattle farm peninsula of the Manukau Harbour and is in the Manurewa-Papakura ward, one of the thirteen administrative divisions of Auckland Council.

-It is 25 km south of the Auckland CBD and 10 km south of Manukau city centre.
-The closest town centre is Manurewa.

-It also includes the area of Wattle Cove and Mahia Park.

 Development

 History

 Wattle Downs was home to a Waiohua pā called Takirangaranga, meaning "upraised land".

 Prior to residential development, 'Wattle Farm', was a 457 acre dairy farm.
 Its name originated from the 200-acre blackwood and silver leaf wattle grove planted on the peninsula in 1884 by farmer Mr White for an extract from the bark used in the tanning of skins.
 The project would subsequently fail due to planting the wrong trees, however, the name 'Wattle Farm' remained.

 Under the company name Wattle Downs Ltd, the Kimptons, Campbells, and Clements families purchased Wattle Farm in 1933 during the Great Depression.
 The first residential development started around 1970, after developers acquired the farm following the rapid urban sprawl of surrounding suburbs.
 Dairy farming in the area would eventually come to an end in 2006.